Reading

 Remaining steps:

-1. Convert d into an xts time series object using xts().
-You will need to specifify which column has the data (d$tmax) and order.by=d$date.
+1. Convert d. into an xts time series object using xts().
+By default, dygraph will plot all non-date columns in the table so you may need to use select() first to subset only the columns you need.
+You will need to specify which columns have the data you want (e.g. d$daily_temperature_2m_max) and which column has the date with order.by=d$date.
 See ?xts for help.

 Output